Successful gardens are invariably the product of good design.

-A well designed garden will have character and will sit comfortably in its setting.
-It will meet the practical requirements of those who use it, as well as provide beauty and interest throughout the year.
+A well designed garden will have character and it will sit comfortably in its setting.
+It will meet the practical requirements of those who use it as well as provide beauty and interest throughout the year.
 I am passionate about good design and I look forward to hearing from you regarding your garden project.

 The Design Process

 Designing a garden requires both practical knowledge and artistic flare.
 An understanding of materials and construction techniques, as well as a feel for line, shape, colour and texture all come together in creating a successful garden.

 Designing a garden is informed by the relationship between the designer and the client; a successful design will always meet the client's brief.